 About Julián

-Julián Muro is a musician and poet seeking a language that inhabits the intersection of both disciplines, drawing from both tradition and dissidence.
-Through this exploration, he interrogates the boundaries between musical genres and sketches a poetics that may dialogue with his life as a nomad and naturalist.
+Julián Muro is a musician and poet in search of a language that may inhabit the intersection of both disciplines, drawing from tradition and dissent.
+Through this exploration, he interrogates the boundaries between musical genres and sketches a poetics that dialogues with his life as a nomad and naturalist.

-In 2021, he received an Award for Excellence in Climate, Environmental Justice, and Sustainability from the Tishman Environment and Design Center for his multimedia project La Tierra, una criatura, in which field recordings and poetry are used as a starting point for musical improvisation and creation: a creative process in which the Earth is the main collaborator.
+A dedicated observer of sound and place, Julián received the 2021 Award for Excellence in Climate, Environmental Justice, and Sustainability from the Tishman Environment and Design Center.
+The honor recognized his multimedia project La Tierra, una criatura, where field recordings and poetry serve as a catalyst for improvisation, positioning the Earth as his primary collaborator.

 Awards